Filipsys/macreact/README.md

 - [ ] Add disabled state to context buttons and dropdowns.
 - [ ] Add tabs feature into the safari app
 - [x] Add mobile & touchscreen website disable feature
+- [ ] Add icons to Safari bookmarks
+- [ ] Fix window control to show icons on div hover, not circle element hovers